historical-theology/stthomas/faith-reason-revelation/syllabus-online-fall2025.md

 ### Communication

-You must use university email for electronic correspondence with me.
-I do not communicate digitally with students via any other means.
+You must use university email (@stthom.edu) for electronic correspondence with me.

 ***